Bias-Corrected Data Synthesis for Imbalanced Learning: Theoretical Properties

 \end{proposition}

-Proposition~\ref{prop_Delta0_minus_Delta1_upper_bound} provides an upper bound for the difference between the majority and minority groups.
-This upper bound does not directly depend on how accurately the synthetic distribution $\tilde{\mathcal P}_0$ recovers the true distribution $\mathcal P_0$.
-Instead, the discrepancy is controlled through three components: the loss gap in expectation $\varepsilon_h$, the transformation approximation error $\varepsilon_T$, and the perturbation fluctuation in the order of $1/\sqrt{n}$.
-This implies that even when the synthetic generator produces samples that poorly approximate the true minority distribution, the bias correction step is nevertheless able to keep the additional error within a well-defined bound.
-In practice, this means that the procedure remains stable and effective even for poorly performed synthetic generators, ensuring the reliability of the bias-corrected estimator.
+Proposition~\ref{prop_Delta0_minus_Delta1_upper_bound} establishes an upper bound on the discrepancy between the majority and minority groups.
+Notably, This upper bound does not directly depend on how accurately the synthetic distribution $\tilde{\mathcal P}_0$ recovers the true distribution $\mathcal P_0$.
+Instead, noting that $\varepsilon_{\rm BT} = 2\varepsilon_h + 2L_\ell\varepsilon_T$, the discrepancy is governed by three components: the expected loss gap $\varepsilon_h$, the transformation approximation error $\varepsilon_T$, and the perturbation fluctuation of order $O((n_0 - n_1)^{-1/2})$.
+Since the class probabilities $\pi_1 = \mathbb P(Y=1)$ and $\pi_0 = \mathbb P(Y=0)$ are fixed constants, the effective sample size governing this stochastic fluctuation is of the same order as the total sample size $n$.
+This result implies that even when the synthetic generator yields a poor approximation to the true minority distribution, the additional error introduced by bias correction remains within the same well-defined bound.
+In practice, this means that the procedure remains stable and effective under suboptimal synthetic generators, ensuring the reliability of the bias-corrected estimator.

 A key challenge with synthetic oversampling methods such as SMOTE is that the synthetic distribution $\tilde{\mathcal P}_1$ of the minority class does not perfectly match the true distribution $\mathcal P_1$.
 This discrepancy inevitably introduces a bias in the empirical risk.
 Here we show two complementary results: (i) SMOTE introduces a non-negligible bias in the minority class, for which we establish a population and empirical lower bound; and (ii) by applying a bias-correction procedure, we can upper bound the corrected error in terms of the distribution discrepancy between $\mathcal P_1, \mathcal P_0$ and their synthetic counterparts.